 Whether you specialize in novels, short stories, or poetry, you’ve struggled through writer’s block at least once.
 Even if your creative endeavors are just a hobby, it’s still incredibly frustrating.
-No matter how hard you try, you cannot get words on the page, and even if you manage to do that, you delete them almost immediately.
+No matter how hard you try, you cannot get words on the page, and even if you manage to do that, you delete them almost immediately which could be really stressful so using cbd products can help with this and you can buy Amanita mushrooms just for this purpose as well.
 But, as frustrating as writer’s block can be, there are also ways to overcome it.
 If you’re finding it difficult to finish your latest project, consider these five tips to beat writer’s block.

 Get A Change Of Scenery